Former Marine from Lawrence County missing in Ukraine

 UKRAINE (WHNT) — A Lawrence County man is missing in Ukraine after volunteering to fight with the Ukrainian army in the war against Russia.

-The family of former marine Andy Tai Ngoc Huynh of Trinity says they have not heard from him in a week.
+The family of marine veteran Andy Tai Ngoc Huynh of Trinity says they have not heard from him in a week.
 Now they fear that he may have been captured by Russian forces.

 Back in April, Huynh used his own money to go over to Ukraine and defend that land against Russian invaders.
 His pastor at the Trinity Presbyterian Church praised his character and willingness to potentially lose everything for his decision.